ndtwin-lab/NDTwin-Kernel/doc/ndt_api.md

 ## 10. POST /ndt/delete_flow_entry
 ### Description
-Deletes flow entries from a switch based on match fields.
+Deletes a flow entry from a switch based on match fields.

-* If the request body does not include "priority", NDT forwards the request to Ryu **/stats/flowentry/delete** (non-strict delete).
+* If the request body does not include "priority", NDTwin forwards the request to Ryu **/stats/flowentry/delete** (non-strict delete).

-* If the request body includes "priority", NDT forwards the request to Ryu **/stats/flowentry/delete_strict** (strict delete, exact match+priority).
+* If the request body includes "priority", NDTwin forwards the request to Ryu **/stats/flowentry/delete_strict** (strict delete, exact match+priority).

-Reconstructs the new path for affected flows and updates the allPathMap.

 ### Request
+* Method: **POST**
 * Content-Type: **application/json**
 * Body
 ```json